voxpupuli/puppet-icinga2/README.md

 ### Notices

-For Icinga 2 v2.8.0 and higher version v1.3.4 and above is needed.
+For Icinga 2 v2.8.0 and higher version v1.3.4 and above is needed and the parameter repositoryd can set to false.
 See issue #403.

 ## Module Description